Four Mesothelioma Stages

 Symptoms are rarely present at mesothelioma stages 1 or 2.
 Symptoms of stage 2 pleural commonly appear similar to symptoms of the common cold.

-Still, the life expectancy of 20 months is more favorable when comparing late-stage diagnoses like in stage 3 or stage 4.
+Still, the life expectancy of 20 months is more favorable when comparing late-stage diagnoses, such as in stage 3 or stage 4.

 Stage 2 Pleural Mesothelioma Treatment